mrriad009/CA-Project-/README.md

     │       ├── Week2       # Folder for Week 2’s work
-    │       ├── Week3       # And so on, each week’s work gets its own folder ├── docs/               # All documentation goes here ├── src/                # The main source code for the emulator ├── tests/              # Test programs to check if everything works └── results/            # Any profiling data, benchmark results, or debug logs
+    │       ├── Week3       # And so on, each week’s work gets its own folder ├── docs/               # All documentation goes here ├── src/                # The main source code for the emulator ( i.e ALU,Memory,Register etc)
+    ├── tests/              # Test programs to check if everything works └── results/            # Any profiling data, results, or debug logs